How to Pull Off a Natural Looking White Wood Stain

 - If you’re working with softer wood species, this is where you apply a wood conditioner.

-- Apply stain with your brush liberally onto the surface.
+- Apply the stain with your brush liberally onto the surface.
 Make sure you coat every nook and cranny of the wood.

-- Leave stain on for the desired time.
+- Leave the stain on for the desired time.
 The longer you leave it on, the deeper the shade becomes.

 - Re-apply stain if desired.